SCRATCH with READY STEADY CODE

 - 100 projects with code shared on-line, many with the new grids

-We are taking pre-orders.
-The book will launch on Tuesday 10th October, during Code Week 2017.
-Each book will come with two free A2-size wall charts; the 10 Palettes and Coding Sums.
-This is a limited run.
-Pre-order your copy today to avoid disappointment.
+It was launched during Code Week EU 2017 and comes with two free A2-size wall charts; the 10 Palettes and Coding Sums.
 Cost €20 + P&P.

 Videos Showing Examples from the Book